rom-rb/rom-migrator/README.md

   class Migrator < ROM::Migrator
     # ...

-    # Returns the number for the next migration in a sequential order
+    # Returns the sequential number for the next migration
     #
     # @param [String, nil] last_number The number of the last existing migration
     #